ronhedwigzape/sportsfest-litmusda/README.md

 # sportsfest-litmusda

-Literacy, Dance, Music, and Cheerdance Sportsfest Tabulation System
+Literacy, Dance, Music, and Cheerdance Sportsfest-Foundation Tabulation System

 ## Development Setup
 Here are the steps to set up the development environment for this project: